Posts Tagged ‘sandisk’

-SanDisk is launching two new microSD memory cards today.
-They are officially called the “SanDisk Extreme Pro microSDHC UHS-I cards.”
+SanDisk is launching two new microSD memory cards today, officially called the SanDisk Extreme Pro microSDHC UHS-I cards.
 What makes them special?
-They let you capture photos and videos at up to 90 megabytes per second which is incredible fast for any application.
-And as for the read speeds, they’re slightly faster at 95 megabytes per second, which isn’t going to max out a USB 3.0 connection (625 megabytes per second) anytime soon, but it’s still incredibly impressive.
-The 8 GB card will cost $60, while the 16 GB card will go for $100.
-Both should be in stores quite soon, and if you can’t wait you can buy them straight from SanDisk’s website today.
+They allow you to capture photos and videos at up to 90 megabytes per second, which is incredibly fast for any application.
+As for read speeds, they’re slightly faster at 95 MB/s.
+That’s nowhere near maxing out a USB 3.0 connection (625 MB/s), but still an impressive figure for microSD media.

 From a recent report published by Trefis, it appears that SanDisk stock price might be a good buy right now.
 Now this article isn’t as much about buying the stock as it is about seeing the market share of SanDisk.